BlackPi3/har/docs/experiment_protocol.md

 - Environment: freeze with `environment.yml`/`requirements.txt` and record `torch`, `numpy` versions.
 - Logging: persist metrics per epoch; save best checkpoint keyed by `val_loss` and track `val_f1`.
 - Artifacts: store confusion matrices and per-class F1 as JSON for later aggregation.
+- HPO: sweeps use Optuna TPE (Bayesian) by default, not grid.
+Budget trials based on space size (e.g., ~50–200 for small categorical spaces); duplicates are expected as TPE exploits the best region.

 ## 7) Implementation notes